 What Precautions Are You Taking To Protect Against The Spread Of COVID-19?

-All of our team members submit daily health screens to ensure nobody is ill and working.
 We sanitize each exam room after every patient.
 We clean and sanitize the clinic multiple times daily.
 All clipboards and pens being used with clients are sanitized each time.
 All leashes are soaked in sanitizer after each pet.
 Our team is wearing PPE at all times.
 If you have at risk family members we can wear more PPE as well during your appointment.

 I’m Worried My Pet Will Be More Afraid Without Me Inside With Them!